Aldbg74/Trolling/README.md

 # Trolling
-We had a good laugh at 42 with the trolls, so I said to myself "wouldn't I try to make mine for next year
+We had a good laugh at 42 with the trolls, so I said to myself "wouldn't I try to make mine.

 <h1>USE AT YOUR ONE RISK</h1>